Board of Directors

 Scott Cuttler / President

-A founding member of The Frontera Land Alliance, Scott Cutler is the Curator of Collections and Exhibits of the Centennial Museum at The University of Texas at El Paso.
+A founding member of The Frontera Land Alliance, Scott Cutler a retired Curator of Collections and Exhibits from the Centennial Museum at The University of Texas at El Paso.
 He has degrees in Wildlife Management and Biology.
-A resident of El Paso for the last eighteen years, he has been active in numerous local conservation organizations involved with preserving open space.
+A resident of El Paso for more than 25 years, he has been active in numerous local conservation organizations involved with preserving open space.

 Scott Winton / Vice President